aladdinid/fabric-devkit/README.md

 # Features

-**Current version**: 0.1.1-alpha

-## Version: 0.1.1-alpha

 1. A simple end-to-end command line (CLI) solution based on a fixed two-organisations Fabric network.
 2. Verified for used on macOS and Linux only
 3. Compatible with Docker engine 18.06.0-ce and Docker compose 1.22.0
 4. Hyperledger Blockchain Explorer integrated.
 This is based on Explorer version 0.3.1 AS-IS.
 5. This is only a alpha primarily for preview purposes only.

-## For future considerations

-1. Feature to enable developer customise a locally instantiable Fabric network to minic a production version for testing.
-2. Feature to enable developer deploy a development only Fabric network in a shared platform (i.e. cloud, etc.) to enable multiple developers to collaborate.

 # Pre-requisites